Anbitiotics for Babies: Protecting Your Little One

 If the infection is viral, you may want to turn to alternative treatments to relieve pain and discomfort.
 Some suggestions you can try:

-• For ear infection, apply gentle heat and massage the area around the ear.
+• For ear infections, apply gentle heat and massage the area around the ear.
 This may help drain fluids and relieve pain

 • Cool-mist humidifiers or a steamy bathroom may help with viral bronchitis or bronchiolitis.